 A new vulnerability was found in Windows Installer allowing elevation-of-privilege (EoP).
 Exploiting this vulnerability which received a CVSS score of 7.8, will be possible when a threat actor already has gained access to the targeted Windows machine with Microsoft Edge installed.
 Although Microsoft claims the issue was fixed on November’s patch Tuesday, Abdelhamid Naceri, the researcher that found this vulnerability, claims that the fix provided for this issue does not work properly and the published proof-of-concept (POC) still works on patched Windows 10, 11 and Server 2022.

 The specific flaw exists within the Windows Installer service.
 By creating a junction, an attacker can abuse the service to delete a file or directory.
-A threat actor looking for an elevation of privileges can utilize this vulnerability and execute an arbitrary code with SYSTEM
+A threat actor looking for an elevation of privileges can utilize this vulnerability and execute an arbitrary code with SYSTEM privileges.

 The proof-of-concept (POC) technique that is implied is an overwrite of Microsoft Edge elevation service “Discretionary Access Control List” (DACL) and copy desired executable to the service location, then executes it to gain elevated privileges.